Korean general strike of September 1946: Background

 After the surrender of Japan on August 15, 1945, at the end of World War II, Korea was divided at the 38th parallel into two zones of occupation.
 The Soviets administered the northern half, and the U.S. administered the southern half.
 In 1948, the occupation zones became sovereign states.
-A socialist state was established in the north under the leadership of Kim Il-sung, and a capitalist state was established in the south under the authoritarian leadership of Syngman Rhee.
+A communist state was established in the north under the leadership of Kim Il Sung, and a capitalist state was established in the south under the authoritarian leadership of Syngman Rhee.
 Both governments claimed to be the sole legitimate government of all Korea, and neither accepted the 38th-parallel border as permanent.

 Pak Hon-yong, the leader of the Communist Party of Korea, announced the five principles of a joint venture on June 23, 1946.
 Pak argued against the confiscation and re-distribution of land, and demanded the immediate transfer of government functions from the USAMGIK to the People's Committee.
 This was rejected by the military government.
 Although many Koreans wanted independence, the USAMGIK considered anyone opposing its control to be a Communist sympathizer.

 On September 6, 1946, the USAMGIK closed three progressive newspapers which it viewed as left-leaning (the People's Daily, the Hyundai Ilbo and the JoongAng Ilbo), and arrested about 10 newspaper executives.
 The U.S. military police ordered the arrest of the Communist Party of Korea leadership, including Lee Ju-ha, Lee Kang-guk and Pak Hon-yong (who had been hiding in Seoul for several weeks and planned to defect to the north in a hearse).